darklang/docs/README.md

-In the future, we intend to provide access to all this material in the app, with context-sensitive reference materials available for all product and language features, and interactive tutorials and how-to guides built-in.
+In the future, we intend to provide access to all this material in the app, with context-sensitive reference materials available for all product and language features, as well as interactive tutorials and how-to guides built-in.

 ### 🔵 Tutorials